Working Washington 5 Grant Program

 This grant serves small businesses and organizations affected by the pandemic.
 The Department of Commerce manages the grant as part of the Working Washington Grants: Round 5 program.
 ArtsWA strongly encourages for-profit and non-profit businesses, including sole proprietors and independent artists, to apply.

-The application portal will be open August 17-31.
+The application portal will be open August 17-Sept 9.
 To review eligibility and FAQs click here.